jhzuo/jhzuo.github.io/_pages/about.md

 News
 ======
+- **Sept.
+2022**: Our work on batch-size independent regret bounds for combinatorial bandits is accepted to NeurIPS 2022.
 - **Aug.
 2022**: I successfully defend my Ph.D. thesis!
 I will join Caltech/UMass as a joint postdoc this fall, co-advised by [Prof. Adam Wierman](https://adamwierman.com/) and [Prof. Mohammad Hajiesmaili](https://groups.cs.umass.edu/hajiesmaili/).
 - **Aug.
 2022**: Our work on hierarchical bandits for conversational preference elicitation is accepted to CIKM 2022.
 - **July 2022**: Our work on correlated combinatorial bandits for resource allocation wins the Best Poster Award at ACM SIGMETRICS 2022 and is accepted to ACM MobiHoc 2022.